 London EC1V 0HB

-Jeffrey teaches contract law and tort law at The City Law School.
+Jeffrey teaches admiralty law, marine insurance law and contract law at The City Law School.

 - Associate Fellow, Advance HE, UK, 2018